In an increasingly assessment-focused school system, we want to propose an alternative: what if students focused on reading for fun?

 Improve Academic Outcomes

-Teach Students about New Perspectives and Cultures
+Teach Students About New Perspectives and Cultures

 Help the Brain Relax